 The national Disability Rights Bar Association is comprised of private and non-profit lawyers who represent disabled people using a host of strategies; court cases are a valuable tool in our tool boxes.
 But Anderson Cooper and his team chose not to put a single DRBA lawyer on camera.
 Instead, the show featured three lawyers — two being sued for malpractice, one that was sanctioned for what a court found to be unethical behavior.

 Plaintiffs’ lawyers have long been a target of the right in the United States.
 I guess 60 Minutes thought another hit piece was needed as political power in the country is shifting.Back to top

 The 60 Minutes episode didn’t just leave out the nation’s disability rights lawyers.
 One of the most hurtful aspects of the 60 Minutes video was its portrayal of disabled people and ADA issues generally.
 The disabled people Anderson Cooper chose to feature in his story were presented as dupes of unscrupulous lawyers.
 People who only became involved in ADA enforcement when lawyers contacted them.

 Like other civil rights laws, the Americans with Disabilities Act was enacted because disabled people took to the streets to demand their rights.
-Chained themselves to busses demanding transportation, filled the halls of congress with stories of exclusion and a thirst for independence.
+Chained themselves to busses demanding transportation, crawled up the capitol steps, and filled the halls of congress with stories of exclusion and a thirst for independence.
 Today, 26 years after passage of the ADA, the disabled community is stronger than ever, with more grassroots organizations and social media skills than ever before.

 Not only was this activism nowhere in the 60 Minutes story, but 60 Minutes used b-roll footage of activists who believed they were contributing to a fair 25th anniversary story.